jdantonio/functional-ruby/README.md

 ```

 If for some reason you don't care about one or more unbound parameters within
-the block you can use the *_* underscore character in the block parameters list
+the block you can use the `_` underscore character in the block parameters list
-as well
+as well:

 ```ruby
 defn(:greet, _, _, _) do |first, _, last|